Editorial Staff

 University of Navarra, Spain

 Víctor García Ruiz (Madrid, 1959) is Professor of Spanish at the University of Navarra, Spain.
 His main concern in Newman studies has been making him better known in the Spanish-speaking world.
 Alone and with others, he has published editions and translations of Newman’s Works, which were much needed in the early 1990s.
 These include his novels Perder y ganar (1994), and Calixta (1998); and key works such as Apologia pro Vita Sua (1996), Carta al Duque de Norfolk (1996, New edition and complete translation, 2022), his sermons: Esperando a Cristo (1996), Sermones parroquiales (8 vols.
 2007–2015), and La idea de la Universidad: temas universitarios tratados en lecciones y ensayos ocasionales (2014).
 Ruiz’s keen interest in Newman’s letter-writing has produced Cartas y diarios (1996), Suyo con afecto: autobiografía epistolar de John Henry Newman (2002), and John Henry Newman: el viaje al Mediterráneo de 1833 (2019).
-His latest book is a post-canonisation biography, San John Henry Newman: ensayo biográfico (San Pablo, 2020).
+His latest books are a post-canonisation biography, San John Henry Newman: ensayo biográfico (San Pablo, 2020), and the complete edition of La idea de la universidad (2025).

 Editorial Board